 Ultimately, there’s a lot to consider and SOOOO much more happening than you’d ever think where skincare and thrush prevention is concerned.
 The breastfeeding mama has a lot to do, and worrying about microbes isn’t always first on our minds, is it?

 Well, fortunately enough, your doctor will probably never tell you “I’m sorry, my dear, but the thrush has moved to your lymphatic system”.
 They’re more likely to tell you “Your baby is so darn cute even with thrush.”

 Whether you are seeking medical treatment of thrush or just shooting to prevent thrush while breastfeeding, you are stronger than any little fungus and you’re doing an amazing job.

-Hang in there momma!
+Hang in there mama!

 Comment below and tell me how your experience with thrush went!

-Related: Best Bottle Feeding Equipment
+Related Reading: Best Bottle Feeding Equipment